javidsch/UserRestWS/README.md

 GET 	/userws/user 			-Getting user-list by pagination GET 	/userws/user/{id}		-Getting user by it's ID
-POST 	/userws/user 			-Adding a new user by JSON data PUT	/userws/user/{id} 		-Updating an existence user by ID by JSON data DELETE 	/userws/user/{id} 		-Deletion an existence user by ID
+POST 	/userws/user 			-Adding a new user by JSON data PUT	/userws/user/{id} 		-Updating an existence user by ID and JSON data DELETE 	/userws/user/{id} 		-Deletion an existence user by ID
 ```